-The dish we are preparing is called vegetarian keema matar masala, or soya keema masala.
+The dish we are preparing is called vegetarian keema matar masala or soya keema masala.
 Soya keema is soybean mince, and masala refers to the spice mixture that goes into the recipe.

-Soya granules are readily available at Indian and Asian markets.
+Soya granules are readily available in Indian and Asian markets.
 If you do not have access to this ingredient, you can make it at home by grinding soya chunks that have been soaked in water and softened.

 It is important to wash the boiled soya granules or the ground soya chunks thoroughly to remove the soya smell.